BlockyDotJar/ApuJar-Website/docs/commands/admin.md

         * Username doesn't match with regex `^(?!_)\w+$`
         * User not found by Twitch API
         * Message contains **/** (slash) commands without having owner permissions
-        * Message contains **/** (slash) commands with owner permission, but sender isn't mod at the specified chat
+        * Message contains **/** (slash) commands with owner permission, but sender isn't a mod or the broadcaster at the specified chat
-        * Message contains **/** (slash) commands with owner permission, but bot isn't mod at the specified chat
+        * Message contains **/** (slash) commands with owner permission, but bot isn't a mod or the broadcaster at the specified chat

-??? danger "crossban (Not fully functional atm; functionality will change in future)"
+??? info "crossban"
     ```yaml
     Alias: cb
     ```